Australia and Olympic Water Polo

 In London the men made the quarter-finals after winning their final preliminary round match against Greece 13-8.
 Buoyed from that performance the Aussies took a 8-6 lead into the final quarter against eventual bronze medallists Serbia but were unable to progress to the semi finals going down 11-8 and eventually finishing the tournament seventh.
 Despite a consistent tournament with two wins, two losses and a drawn, the men’s team failed to qualify for the quarter finals at Rio 2016.

 Water polo is the oldest Olympic team sport having been contested continuously at every modern Olympic Games since Paris 1900.
 Football also debuted in 1900 but was not held at the Los Angeles 1932 Games.

-Women’s water polo made its debut in Sydney 2000.
+Women’s water polo made its debut at Sydney 2000.
 Much of the credit for its inclusion on the Olympic program can be credited to lobbying led by Australia, the United States, Canada and Holland.
 In a fitting conclusion to the Sydney tournament, the two countries that perhaps were the greatest proponents for the sport to gain Olympic status, Australia and the United States, played off for the gold medal.